-- 1a.
+1a.
 Since joining Scouts BSA, participate in five separate troop/patrol activities, at least three of which must be held outdoors.
 Of the outdoor activities, at least two must include overnight camping.
 These activities do not include troop or patrol meetings.
-On campouts, spend the night in a tent that you pitch or other structure that you help erect, such as a lean-to, snow cave, or tepee. - 1b.
-Explain the principles of Leave No Trace and tell how you practiced them on a campout or outing.
-This outing must be different from the one used for Tenderfoot requirement 1c. - 1c.
+On campouts, spend the night in a tent that you pitch or other structure that you help erect, such as a lean-to, snow cave, or tepee.

+- 1b.
+Recite the principles of Leave No Trace from memory.
+Explain how you follow them on all outings. - 1c.
 On one of these campouts, select a location for your patrol site and recommend it to your patrol leader, senior patrol leader, or troop guide.
 Explain what factors you should consider when choosing a patrol site and where to pitch a tent. - 2a.
 Explain when it is appropriate to use a fire for cooking or other purposes and when it would not be appropriate to do so. - 2b.
-Use the tools listed in Tenderfoot requirement 3d to prepare tinder, kindling, and fuel wood for a cooking fire. - 2c.
-At an approved outdoor location and time, use the tinder, kindling, and fuel wood from Second Class requirement 2b to demonstrate how to build a fire.
+Use a pocketknife, and a saw or axe if needed, to prepare tinder, kindling, and fuel wood for a cooking fire. - 2c.
+Using a minimum-impact method, and at an approved outdoor location and time, use the tinder, kindling, and fuel wood from Second Class requirement 2b to demonstrate how to build a fire.
 Unless prohibited by local fire restrictions, light the fire.
-After allowing the flames to burn safely for at least two minutes, safely extinguish the flames with minimal impact to the fire site. - 2d.
+After allowing the flames to burn safely for at least two minutes, safely extinguish the flames with minimal impact to the fire site.
+Properly dispose of the ashes and any charred remains. - 2d.
 Explain when it is appropriate to use a lightweight stove and when it is appropriate to use a propane stove.
 Set up a lightweight stove or propane stove.
 Light the stove, unless prohibited by local fire restrictions.
-Describe the safety procedures for using these types of stoves - 2e.
+Describe the safety procedures for using these types of stoves. - 2e.
 On one campout, plan and cook one hot breakfast or lunch, selecting foods from MyPlate or the current USDA nutritional model.
 Explain the importance of good nutrition.
 Demonstrate how to transport, store, and prepare the foods you selected. - 2f.
 Demonstrate tying the sheet bend knot.
 Describe a situation in which you would use this knot. - 2g.
 Demonstrate tying the bowline knot.
-Describe a situation in which you would use this knot.
+Describe a situation in which you would use this knot. - 3a.
+Demonstrate how a compass works and how to orient a map.
+Use a map to point out and tell the meaning of five map symbols. - 3b.
+Using a compass and map together, take a 5-mile hike (or 10 miles by bike) approved by your adult leader and your parent or guardian. - 3c.
+Describe some hazards or injuries that you might encounter on your hike and what you can do to help prevent them.